 Why is he in prison?

 In 2006, the U.N.
 Committee Against Torture expressed concern about “prolonged isolation periods” and “the extremely harsh regime” in US Supermax prisons.
-It is little wonder that the former warden of ADX Florence described the prison as a ‘clean version of hell.’
+The United Nations Special rapporteur on torture Juan Mendez wishes to see prelonged solitary confinement banned.
+It is little wonder that the former warden of Supermax prison ADX Florence described the prison as a ‘clean version of hell.’

 What do his supporters want?

-Talha deserves freedom or a fair trial in the UK.
+Talha deserves freedom or a reform of the US-UK extradition treaty that would guarantee the right of fair trial in the UK.
 He has received a wide coalition of support.
-They include his local MP and shadow justice secretary Sadiq Khan; novelist, A L Kennedy; former Guantanamo detainee, Moazzam Begg, and the civil rights organisation, Scotland Against Criminalising Communities (SACC).
+They include his local MP and shadow justice secretary Sadiq Khan; Caroline Lucas MP; novelist, A L Kennedy; former head of CND, Bruce Kent; Noam Chomsky, Robert King of Angola 3, Actor and musician Riz Ahmed, Islamic Human Rights Commision, Muslim Council of Britain and the civil rights organisation Liberty.

-The Home Secretary should also give special consideration to his medical condition.
-In the USA 97% of defendants plead guilty under pressure from prosecutors.
-A decision to try Talha in the US will only ensure his trial is as unfair as prosecutors can make it.
+The Home Secretary should also have give special consideration to his medical condition.
+In the USA 98% of defendants plead guilty under pressure from prosecutors under the US plea-bargain system that brought voices of concern by MPs from Labour and Conservative.

 How does this affect me?

-The Extradition Act 2003 devalues the sovereignty of British citizenship.
+The Extradition Act 2003 affects all British citizens and residents, effectively destroying Haebas Corpus and the presumption of innocence.
+A report published by the House of Parliament Joint Committee on Human Rights (JCHR) concluded that the “current statutory framework” of the Extradition Act 2003 “does not provide effective protection for human rights”.
+Further, it devalues the sovereignty of British citizenship.
 It was fast-tracked into UK legislation without proper scrutiny.
-Under the current provisions, British judges have no opportunity to decide which country is more suitable for prosecution and nor can they assess the quality of evidence from the requesting state.
+The Under the current provisions, British judges have no an opportunity to decide which country is more suitable for prosecution and nor can they assess the quality of evidence from the requesting state.

 A country that has demonstrated such a flagrant disregard for human rights in recent years is not the proper forum for justice.
 David Blunkett, the home secretary who was responsible for the act, now expresses regret at its consequences.
-Any concerned British citizen must work against such a law.
+Any concerned British citizen or resident must continue to work against such a law.

 Extradited to Solitary Confinement